YenSL/recipes/peasoup.md

 -spring onions
 -potato
 # Instructions
--put a pan onto boil
+-put peas into a pan.